bitnami/bitnami-docker-cassandra/README.md

  - `CASSANDRA_RACK`: Rack name for the cluster.
 Ignored in **SimpleSnitch** endpoint snitch.
 Default: **rack1**.
  - `CASSANDRA_ENABLE_USER_DEFINED_FUNCTIONS`: User defined functions.
 Default: **false**.
  - `CASSANDRA_BROADCAST_ADDRESS`: The public IP address this node uses to broadcast to other nodes outside the network or across regions in multiple-region EC2 deployments.
 This option is commented out by default (if not provided, Cassandra will use "listen_address").
 No defaults.
+ - `CASSANDRA_DYNAMIC_SNITCH`: Dynamic snitching property that enables Cassandra to identify most performance nodes to answer a query.
+If left empty, this will be enabled (true).
+If set to false, this will be disabled.
+Default: **true**.

 ## Configuration file